 Most painting projects are easily done by yourself.
 Be sure to buy the right kind of paint depending on where you need to touch up.
-Stop by a home improvement store to get a reliable ladder and some painter's tape.
-A professional painter can cost anywhere from $20 to $50 per hour and you can do the same job while saving a couple of hundred dollars.
+Stop by a home improvement store to get a reliable ladder and some painter’s tape.
+A professional painter can cost anywhere from $20 to $50 per hour, while you can do the same job and save a couple of hundred dollars.

 While not all flooring projects can be done by yourself, vinyl flooring is usually easy to install without the help of a professional.
 Depending on the state of the floor, the process is usually easily done by a homeowner.
 All you need is some basic tools, the right amount of flooring, and a little determination.
 A contractor might charge $800 and $2,900, while you can easily get away with only spending $500.